 Click here to learn more about our cookie policy.

-Want to be better? what if you can't always be the best?
+Want to be better?
+What if you can't always be the best?
 At times, this is the unbearable truth.
-Perfectionism is not just an opinion, but a personality trait which may impact your wellbeing while trying to do your best.
-There are so many paths to success... and for some reason, at times it feels as if you chose the toughest journey.
-Why does anxiety take you away from the present moment and leaves you stranded in the uncertain future?
+Perfectionism is not just an opinion—it’s a personality trait that may impact your well-being while you're trying to do your best.
+There are so many paths to success, and for some reason, it can feel like you've chosen the toughest journey.
+Why does anxiety pull you away from the present moment and leave you stranded in the uncertain future?

-If you would like to understand the perfectionistic mindset, first let's notice how anticipation comes into play.
-In order to regulate our behavior and better manage the mental energy we need to plan ahead.
-Perfectionistic individuals, are concerned about the future and tend to invest more energy when planning, which may limit their mental resources.
-No wonder they are more likely to doubt their actions or end up dissatisfied after a tough day at work.
+If you’d like to understand the perfectionistic mindset, let’s first explore how anticipation comes into play.
+In order to regulate our behavior and manage mental energy, we need to plan ahead.
+Perfectionistic individuals tend to be more concerned about the future and often invest more energy in planning, which can drain their mental resources.
+No wonder they're more likely to doubt their actions or feel dissatisfied after a long day at work.

-We do take pleasure from our efforts.
-But can we get addicted to excellence and therefore desire perfection all the time?
-If perfectionism was a comodity, would you buy into it?
+We do take pleasure in our efforts—but can we become addicted to excellence and crave perfection all the time?
+If perfectionism were a commodity, would you buy into it?

 Quality guaranteed

-Pride yourself on your level of knowledge and skills.
-It is sure worth the effort.
-This is the only way forward.
-There are no better options, trust yourself, you got what it takes, quality guaranteed.
+Take pride in your knowledge and skills—they're definitely worth the effort.
+This is the way forward.
+There are no better options.
+Trust yourself: you've got what it takes.
+Quality guaranteed.
 You're simply the best!

-Striving for flawlessness can become a race against imperfection.
+Striving for flawlessness can turn into a race against imperfection.
 It's in our nature to fail, as learning is not an option but a requirement for survival.

-Once you learn to be judgmental in everything you do, performance is a must and the perfectionism paradox will bias your focus.
-The more you are striving for perfection, the more likely you are to feel exhausted and lose track.
-Failure guaranteed.
+Once you become overly judgmental in everything you do, performance becomes a must, and the perfectionism paradox will bias your focus.
+The more you strive for perfection, the more likely you are to feel exhausted and lose direction.
+Failure? guaranteed.

 In high demand

-Subjective data "shows" that most of us need to struggle for living the good life.
-Best options are in high demand, and only few can even dare to try.
-Will you stay on-task?
+Subjective data "shows" that most of us struggle to live the good life.
+The best options are in high demand, and only a few dare to try.
+Will you stay on task?

-As you know, everyone is good at something, but no one can do everything.
-Most complex skills take time to be refined.
-If you wish to become an expert in a given field, then spreading yourself thin is not the best option.
-Once you find fulfilment along the way, the level of effort becomes proportional to your satisfaction.
+As you know, everyone is good at something—but no one can do everything.
+Complex skills take time to refine.
+If you want to become an expert in a specific field, spreading yourself too thin isn't ideal.
+Once you find fulfillment in the process, your effort becomes proportional to your satisfaction.

-In psychology, we can look at effort from different angles.
-Mental perceptions, physical demands, or the emotional balance becomes relevant when engaging in any given task.
-At the same time, if you wish to make progress, you might want to improve the strategy or increase your endurance, and all this in a more timely manner.
+In psychology, effort can be evaluated from different perspectives—mental perceptions, physical demands, or emotional balance .
+If you want to make progress, you may need to improve your strategy or increase your endurance—all in a timely manner.

-Setting high standards in everything you are doing is a guaranteed mental set-up for disappointment.
-If anxiety persists, there must be a good reason.
+Relying on high standards in everything you do is a setup for disappointment.
+If anxiety persists, there’s a reason.
 "Burnout is in low demand.
 Still available now."
-However, don't be afraid to strive for the better, as your concerns will never lead the way.

 Like no other

-Want to have a fulfilling career, outstanding results and countless awards under your belt?
-Here comes an opportunity unlike no other.
-It's time to stay focused.
-Unique outcomes, top quality traits and a once-in-a-lifetime opportunity to do your best.
+Want a fulfilling career, outstanding results, and countless awards under your belt?
+Here's an opportunity like no other.
+It’s time to stay focused.
+Unique outcomes, top-tier qualities, and a once-in-a-lifetime chance to give your best.

-Nowadays, you are more likely to compare yourself to others than ever before.
-Perfectionism is socially prescribed, and if you are among those who enjoy placing unrealistic standards of perfection on others, or feel as if other people have used unrealistic standards hoping to push you forward, then this section is for you.
+Nowadays, you're more likely than ever to compare yourself to others.
+Perfectionism can be socially prescribed—and if you're someone who places unrealistic standards on others, or feels that others have done so to push you forward, this section is for you.

-Joking aside, external constraints can be more damaging than internal ones, as they may undermine your skills, interests or potential.
+Joking aside, external constraints can be more damaging than internal ones—they can undermine your skills, interests, or potential.
 “Can you remember who you were before the world told you who you should be?”
 (Danielle LaPorte).

-When perfectionism is self-imposed, we may see it through narcissistic lens, as the desire to be perfect would make one feel different, or even unique.
-This is most obvious in pathologies such as eating disorders or body dysmorphic disorder, where the main cause for dissatisfaction comes from unrealistic comparisons with outstanding social models.
+When perfectionism is self-imposed, it may have narcissistic undertones—the desire to be perfect can make one feel different or even unique.
+This is especially the case in conditions like eating disorders or body dysmorphic disorder, where dissatisfaction often stems from unrealistic comparisons with idealized social models.

 Limited availability

-One of the most convincing arguments to give up perfectionism is the sense of loss.
-It's not just about losing your peace of mind, but the work-life balance can be just as important.
-If you concentrate too much on doing things better, you might as well realize that better is not always great in the long run.
+One of the most convincing reasons to let go of perfectionism is the sense of loss.
+It’s not just about losing your peace of mind—your work-life balance also matters.
+If you focus too much on doing things better, you might realize that “better” isn't always sustainable in the long run.

-If at times you feel as if some of the most meaningful opportunities have passed you by, then perhaps you are not living "the perfect life".
-Perfectionism expands it's roots in all areas of life and so we may strive to achieve perfect emotions, perfect work outcomes or perfect parenting styles.
+If you feel that some of life’s most meaningful opportunities have passed you by, maybe you're not living "the perfect life."
+Perfectionism can take root in all areas—leading us to strive for perfect emotions, perfect work outcomes, or perfect parenting styles.

-Are you struggling with letting go?
-Remember, simplicity is bliss.
-Take satisfaction from your efforts and embrace your imperfections.
+Struggling to let go?
+Remember: simplicity is bliss.
+Take satisfaction in your efforts and embrace your imperfections.
 You are only human.